nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 Vendor neutrality is of course a noble goal in API design that should be supported whenever a new API is designed.
 But we had another reason for not exposing the structure of our metadata.
 Most of the metadata is references to Chunk Identifiers (CHIDs).
 Exposing CHIDs of objects put by other users raises some security issues.

-Exposing the object versio metadata ("Version Manifests" in NexentaEdge) would require exporting Chunk Identifiers outside the scope of provider control.
+Exposing the object version metadata would require exporting Chunk Identifiers outside the scope of provider control.
 This is bad for security reasons.

 Working inside of a secure perimeter we are able to limit Access Control List checking to operations on the Version Manifest.
 NexentaEdge chunk references incorporate a very large Chunk Identifier ("CHID"), either 256 or 512 identifying bits.
 NexentaEdge doesn't recheck access authorization on each chunk because anyone asking for that **exact** CHID obviously got the CHID by fingerprinting it themselves or from a Version Manifest, which we did check.